Sentence Curve Language Models: Experiments and Results

-For DLM-based NMT experiments, we use IWSLT14 En–De \cite{cettolo2014report} and WMT14 En–De \cite{bojar2014findings} datasets, following common practice in prior DLM studies.
+For DLM-based machine translation experiments, we use IWSLT14 En–De \cite{cettolo2014report} and WMT14 En–De \cite{bojar2014findings} datasets.
 We produced KD dataset for IWSLT14 by our AR Transformer model, and we adopt the publicly available KD dataset for WMT14 \cite{gao2024empowering}.
-For language modeling experiments with MDLM, we use the LM1B dataset \cite{chelba2013one}.
-Finally, for semi-AR experiments, we use WikiText-2 \cite{merity2016pointer}.
-We provide dataset-related details in Appendix~\ref{appendix:dataset_detail}.
+For generic language modeling experiments, we use the LM1B dataset \cite{chelba2013one}.
+More details are provided in Appendix~\ref{appendix:dataset_detail}.